purescript-contrib/purescript-argonaut-codecs/README.md

     -- user is not the author, or no one is logged in, so use the `following` flag otherwise -> author # if following then Following else NotFollowing

-decodeJsonBlogPost :: Maybe Username -> Json -> Either String BlogPost decodeJsonBlogPost username json = do obj <- decodeJson json title <- obj .: "title"
+decodeJsonBlogPost :: Maybe Username -> Json -> Either JsonDecodeError BlogPost decodeJsonBlogPost username json = do obj <- decodeJson json title <- obj .: "title"